Unreal Tournament map

 Tools: Google Suite, Trello

-For inspiration for this map I went out to the city of Breda and took photos of the churches and their layouts as well as their environment.
+For inspiration for this map, I went out to the city of Breda and took photos of the churches and their layouts as well as their environment.

-I made paint overs off these images followed by sketches to draw out about 100 interesting moment to moment gameplay.
+I made paint overs off these images followed by sketches to draw out about 100 interesting moment-to-moment gameplay.

-Once I had enough I started making node maps of possible connections between rooms.
+Making node maps of possible connections between rooms.

 After having a few solid ideas and are coherent to the Unreal Tournament level design pillars, I blocks out multiple versions of each element and experimented with different combinations and testing different sizes and layouts.

-During the process I continuously playtested and iterated on my level throughout the project.
+During the process, I continuously playtested and iterated on my level throughout the project.